Therapy Dogs Ohio | Animal Assisted Therapy Ohio | Angel Paws

 Picture

-Purpose: This exercise demonstrates that the animal will maintain self-control and will tolerate clumsy petting by people with different physical abilities or who do not know how to handle and animal properly.
-It also shows that the handler knows how to work with the animal to help it accept such attention.
+Purpose: This exercise demonstrates that the animal will maintain self-control and will tolerate clumsy petting by people with different physical abilities or who do not know how to handle an animal properly.
+It also shows that the handler knows how to work with and support the animal to help it accept such attention.

 Procedure: The evaluator will use elbows and clenched hands to pet the animal, making sure not to pet too hard or to injure it in any way.
-The evaluator will also speak vowel sounds in a monotone (simulating speech difficulty).
+The evaluator will also speak vowel sounds in a monotone (simulating speech difficulty) and high pitched speech.
 If the team is enjoying the interactions and handling them well, the evaluator will extend the exercise a few moments and increase the level of exuberance to that of an excited child or adult.

 Exercise C - Restraining Hug